-The District's responses to the findings identified in our audit is described in the accompany schedule of current year findings.
-The District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the findings identified in our audit described in the accompanying schedule of current year findings.
+The District's response was not subjected to the other auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.